zumasys/docs/site/docs/jbase/converting-from-unix-to-windows/README.md

 **Original ID:** 344783
 **Internal:** Yes

 ## Document Scope

-Discuss differences from converting from Unix to Windows platforms.
+Discuss differences from converting from UNIX to Windows platforms.

 [bd] Someone who knows how to do this should recommend solutions and not just identify issues.